selkies-project/selkies-operator/README.md

 ## Limitations

 * The instructions below must be run within a Google Cloud Organization by a member of that org.
 This is due to the use of  `setup/scripts/create_oauth_client.sh`'s use of `gcloud alpha iap oauth-brand` commands - which implicity operate on internal brands.
-For details see https://cloud.google.com/iap/docs/programmatic-oauth-clients
+For details see [this guide](https://cloud.google.com/iap/docs/programmatic-oauth-clients).

 ## Quick start